Malaysia Airlines Flight 370: Flight and disappearance

 Flight 370 was a scheduled flight in the early morning of Saturday, 8 March 2014, from Kuala Lumpur, Malaysia, to Beijing, China.
-It was one of two daily flights operated by Malaysia Airlines from its hub at Kuala Lumpur International Airport (KLIA) to Beijing Capital International Airport—scheduled to depart at 00:35 local time (MYT; UTC+08:00) and arrive at 06:30 local time (CST; UTC+08:00).
+It was one of two daily flights operated by Malaysia Airlines from its hub at Kuala Lumpur International Airport to Beijing Capital International Airport—scheduled to depart at 00:35 local time (MYT; UTC+08:00) and arrive at 06:30 local time (CST; UTC+08:00).
 On board were two pilots, 10 cabin crew, 227 passengers, and 14296 kg of cargo.

 The planned flight duration was 5 hours and 34 minutes, which would consume an estimated 37200 kg of jet fuel.
 The aircraft carried 49100 kg of fuel, including reserves, allowing an endurance of 7 hours and 31 minutes.
 The extra fuel was enough to divert to alternate airports—Jinan Yaoqiang International Airport and Hangzhou Xiaoshan International Airport—which would require 4800 kg or 10700 kg, respectively, to reach from Beijing.

 Departure

 At 00:42 MYT, Flight 370 took off from runway 32R, and was cleared by air traffic control (ATC) to climb to flight level 180—approximately 18000 ft—on a direct path to navigational waypoint IGARI (located at 6°56′12″N 103°35′6″E).
 Voice analysis has determined that the first officer communicated with ATC while the flight was on the ground and that the Captain communicated with ATC after departure.
-Shortly after departure, the flight was transferred from the airport's ATC to "Lumpur Radar" air traffic control on frequency 132.6 MHz.
+Shortly after departure, the flight was transferred from the airport's ATC to Lumpur Radar on frequency 132.6 MHz.
 ATC over peninsular Malaysia and adjacent waters is provided by the Kuala Lumpur Area Control Centre (ACC); Lumpur Radar is the name of the frequency used for en route air traffic.
 At 00:46, Lumpur Radar cleared Flight 370 to flight level 350—approximately 35000 ft.
 At 01:01, Flight 370's crew reported to Lumpur Radar that they had reached flight level 350, which they confirmed again at 01:08.

 Communication lost

-The aircraft's final transmission was an automated position report, sent using the Aircraft Communications Addressing and Reporting System (ACARS) protocol at 01:06 MYT.
+The aircraft's final transmission before its disappearance from radar was an automated position report, sent using the Aircraft Communications Addressing and Reporting System (ACARS) protocol at 01:06 MYT.
 Among the data provided in this message was the total fuel remaining: 43800 kg.
 The last verbal signal to air traffic control occurred at 01:19:30, when Captain Zaharie acknowledged a transition from Lumpur Radar to Ho Chi Minh ACC: